Cathedral of the Immaculate Conception (Crookston, Minnesota): 1912 cathedral

-It replaced the previous cathedral of the same name which had been built in 1912 at the intersection of North Ash Street and Second Avenue.
+The first Cathedral of the Immaculate Conception in Crookston was built in 1912 at the intersection of North Ash Street and Second Avenue.

 The earlier Cathedral of the Immaculate Conception is unusual for having three spires on its Neo-Gothic facade, whereas most Neo-Gothic churches have one or two.
 Local architect Bert Keck designed the church.
 His design included two balconies, on the north and the south side of the church, for antiphonal choir responses.
 It also has a large choir balcony in the rear of the church for the choir and organ.
 Bishop Timothy J. Corbett, the first bishop of the newly formed Diocese of Crookston, organized the construction of the cathedral.
 The structure was added to the National Register of Historic Places on October 1, 1989.

 After the Diocese dedicated the new cathedral, it transferred ownership of the former structure to a homeless shelter which used the rectory for additional space.
 The shelter removed the stained glass windows from the sanctuary and gave some to parish members, with the rest sold to provide funding for its programs.
 In 2001, a windstorm caused severe damage to the remaining stained glass, causing air and rain to leak into the building.
 The flat roofs of the sacristies were failing at the time of transfer and subsequently caused a lot of damage.
 The North Sacristy has been completely gutted, and the rest of the clean-up is scheduled for 2018 when doors can be opened again.
 The Prairie Skyline Foundation has drafted plans to restore the cathedral and turn it into a Community Center with arts activities and performing art space.